jenniferfk/Echoes/README.md

 # Echoes
+This project can be runned as mock api is used here.
 ## 1- Idea:
 The idea of my app is to be able to write text posts just like old twitter.
 My main idea was cloning twitter, but to do so I must have a bigger Api than I